How Different Sugars Affect Baking

 Whether you’re baking Gingerbread Cookies or Mini Chocolate Pecan Pies, C&H® Dark Brown Sugar is ideal for full-flavored recipes of all kinds.
 It’s rich in molasses flavor, which adds complex and dark notes to everything you make.

-When you’re looking to add a light, caramel flavor to your baked goods, C&H® Golden Brown Sugar is perfect.
+When you’re looking to add a light, caramel flavor to your baked goods, C&H® Light Brown Sugar is perfect.
 It contains more moisture and binds to water, which adds wonderful characteristics to your recipes like chewiness in Snickerdoodles and keeps baked goods like Brown Butter Brownies moist for longer.
-Keep in mind: If the recipe doesn’t specify Dark or Light Brown Sugar, then C&H® Golden Brown Sugar is what you need.
+Keep in mind: If the recipe doesn’t specify Dark or Light Brown Sugar, then C&H® Light Brown Sugar is what you need.

-Also known as powdered sugar, C&H® Confectioners Sugar has a fine, soft powder consistency that’s easily stirred, mixed or whipped into recipes.
+Also known as powdered sugar, C&H® Powdered Sugar has a fine, soft powder consistency that’s easily stirred, mixed or whipped into recipes.
 It’s ideal for dusting, icing, frosting and decorating as it easily dissolves into liquid, creating a thick, easily spreadable material.
 You can also use it in cakes and cookies to give a more dense texture.
 From Buttercream Frosting to No-Bake Mixed Berry Cheesecake Bars, you’ll love the way everything tastes.

-Delightfully refined to retain more molasses flavor, C&H® Demerara Cane Sugar has a light golden color and larger crystals than granulated sugar.
+Delightfully refined to retain more molasses flavor, C&H® Turbinado Cane Sugar has a light golden color and larger crystals than granulated sugar.
 Although it’s not recommended for baking, it does make a wonderful topping for your baked goods.
 Its delicate, crunchy texture is simply delightful on everything from Blackberry Almond Cheesecake to Mini Plum Apricot Tarts.

 Have you ever wondered if you can substitute granulated sugar for organic sugar?
 You sure can, and it has some wonderful results.
 C&H® Organic Cane Sugar imparts a deeper flavor to baked goods because it contains a little of the molasses flavor that’s processed out of granulated sugar.
 It also has a natural blond color that can add a nice hue to cookies and cakes.
 From Marble Cake with Vanilla Bean Frosting to Cranberry Nut Cookies, replace the granulated sugar in the recipe cup-for-cup for C&H® Organic Raw Cane Sugar.
 We know you’ll love the results.